HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_action.png)

-4. Displaying the results based on the update action and applying the update.
+4. The results based on the update action are displayed and can be updated.
     - User may proceed to update all from the list or specifically select the items for update.
     - Click the "Apply updates" button to open the confirmation dialog.